Gary "Big Hands" Johnson: NFL career

-Johnson was selected by the San Diego Chargers in the first round of the 1975 NFL Draft with the eight overall pick, and he was named to the NFL All-Rookie team.
-In 1980, he teamed with fellow 1975 Chargers' draftees Fred Dean and Louie Kelcher as the Chargers led the NFL in sacks (60).
-That year Johnson led the NFL with 17 1/2 sacks, which is still a Chargers' team record.
+Johnson was selected by the San Diego Chargers in the first round of the 1975 NFL draft with the eight overall pick.
+He was their first pick that year, when the Chargers also drafted other future defensive starters including cornerback Mike Williams, defensive linemen Fred Dean and Louie Kelcher, and safety Mike Fuller.
+Johnson was named to the NFL All-Rookie team, but did not start until the middle of the season.
+After only five sacks in his first two seasons, he broke out with 13 1/2 in 1977, when defensive line coach Jerry Smith arrived from Baltimore.

+In 1980, the Chargers led the NFL with 60 sacks.
+That year Johnson led the league with 17 1/2 sacks, which is still a Chargers' team record.
 He broke Steve DeLong's mark of 17 in 1969.
 Johnson and Dean were named first-team All-Pro, with Kelcher being named second-team All-Pro.
-The trio, along with Leroy Jones formed a defensive frontline that was nicknamed the Bruise Brothers.
+The trio, along with Leroy Jones, formed a defensive frontline that was nicknamed the Bruise Brothers.
 Johnson was also named the American Football Conference's Defensive Lineman of the Year by the National Football League Players Association.

-Johnson again was named first-team All-Pro in 1981, and was second-team All-Pro in 1982.
+He again was named first-team All-Pro in 1981, and was second-team All-Pro in 1982.
 He was on Pro Bowl teams from 1980 to 1983.
 Don "Air" Coryell's Chargers teams of that era are mostly remembered for its high-scoring, pass-oriented offense.
 The Chargers won the AFC West from 1979 to 1981 and made the playoffs in 1982.